All right, we decided to look into this Teamsters bailout business based on the question of the previous caller.

 The new contract would cut the base wage, that's the starting wage.

-The starting wage is twenty-nine dollars.
+The starting wage is $29.

 Obama Motors, the UAW, and the state government in Indiana have been working to sell the plant to J.D.
 Norman Industries, which was demanding the nearly 50% wage cuts.

-It's oh, that's why they want to do it.
+It's, oh, that's why they want to do it.

 They want to sell it.

-UAW management wants to sell a company.
+UAW management wants to sell the company.

 And so they're getting UAW workers to take a 50% pay cut on the opening wage just to stay profitable.

-The UAW, now they own it, they want the executives want their bonuses based on profitability.
+The executives want their bonuses based on profitability.

 And what are they doing?